wso2/vagrant-boxes/README.md

 [Oracle VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html),
 as WSO2 Vagrant resources use Oracle VM VirtualBox, as the default provider.

+## How to build the Vagrant boxes

+### Prerequisites

 Virtualization should be enabled in the BIOS before building the boxes.
-## How to build the Vagrant boxes

 ### Vagrant box build process